 The photonics research group of Ghent University, headed by Prof. R. Baets, is actively working on the design and fabrication of SOI and SiN-based photonic devices using standard lithographic techniques compatible with CMOS-processing.
 100- members of the group are working on the various application of silicon photonics ranging from information and communication technology to sensing and life sciences.

 Luceda Photonics wants photonic IC engineers to enjoy the same first-time-right design experience as electronic IC designers.
 Luceda Photonics’ IPKISS tools and services are rooted in over 50 years of experience in photonic integrated circuit (PIC) design.
 IPKISS assures that Photonic Integrated Circuit (PIC) designers have full control of their design framework to make sure that what they fabricate matches exactly how they designed it.

 The Australian Silicon Photonics team has been designing and fabricating integrated optics devices for more than 15 years.
 For the last decade, the group has focused on mass-manufacturable silicon photonics device fabrication using the leading-edge electron-beam lithography (EBL) and wafer processing equipment at the Australian National Fabrication Facility’s (ANFF) Melbourne Centre for Nanofabrication (MCN) and RMIT’s MicroNano Research Facility (MNRF).

-Australian Silicon Photonics has developed a capability to reliably design, fabricate and characterise Silicon Photonics devices compatible with the imec SiPhotonics passives technology.
-Devices designed to these rules are therefore compatible with MPW fabrication and potential low-cost mass manufacture.
+Australian Silicon Photonics has developed a capability to reliably design, fabricate and characterise Silicon Photonics devices with similar geometries as the imec SiPhotonics passives technology.